ASchmidt1024/blank-ebook/bl4nk.md

 <?php defined( '_JEXEC' ) or die;
 ```

-This code prevents that the file can not be accessed from the address bar of your browser.
+This code prevents that the file can be accessed from the address bar of your browser.

 ### Declaring variables